-If you’re looking for a career where you can make a real difference, a career with the potential for enormous personal satisfaction, then a role with the Health and Safety Authority might be for you.
+If you’re looking for a career where you can make a real difference, a career with the potential for enormous personal satisfaction, then why not consider a role with the Health and Safety Authority.

 All staff, regardless of their specific job, work towards achieving our vision of “healthy, safe and productive lives and enterprises”.
 We make a difference and we’re proud of what we do.
 Every day brings different challenges and opportunities.

 The roles in the Authority are as varied as our broad remit which covers all sectors of the economy and business types ranging from self-employed to multinational corporations.
 A large proportion of our staff work as inspectors.
 We employ scientists, engineers, health experts, IT experts, administrators and many others working in the areas of compliance, prevention programmes, chemicals, policy development, market surveillance and corporate governance.
 Our inspectors operate in a wide variety of sectors including construction, agriculture, manufacturing, biotech, pharma-chemical, healthcare and retail or in more specialised areas, such as chemicals (COMAH - Control of Major Accident Hazards involving Dangerous Substances).

 Compliance occupational health & safety inspectors operate at the frontline of the Authority’s work, carrying out inspections and investigations which can result in making a real difference to people’s working lives.
 They inspect workplaces to help improve safety, health and welfare standards by engaging with managers and employees.
 Compliance inspectors motivate people to take action, explain requirements in a simple and clear way and, where necessary, undertake enforcement action.
 Compliance inspectors also have an important role in investigating serious accidents and fatalities with the purpose of preventing reoccurrence and where appropriate recommend prosecutions.